casperschipper/rc_meta_export/readme.md

     Open index.html in a browser:
     http://127.0.0.1:8080/index.html

-It will show then (merged) JSON, there is also a button to download it.
-I think the image links will be valid
+It will show the (freshly merged) JSON, click button to download.

 # Format details: